Taking an advanced driving course is a good way to boost your confidence on the road and it might help reduce your car insurance.

 How much are advanced driving courses?

-The IAM RoadSmart Advanced Driving course costs £149, at the time of publication.
+The IAM RoadSmart Advanced Driving course costs around £175, at the time of publication.
 Visit the IAM RoadSmart website for more information about booking.

 Is an advanced driving course worth the money?

-The course sees you being taken out by an expert observer between six and eight times so they can get an idea of your capabilities.
+An expert observer should take you out between 6 and 8 times so they can get an idea of your capabilities.

-You’ll also practise specific skills, including car control and timing, as well as how to deal with unpredictable conditions and road users!
+You might also practise specific skills like car control and timing.
+You may also learn how to deal with unpredictable conditions and road users.

 What happens if I fail the advanced driver test?